Code-Institute-Submissions/molacuizine/README.md

     4. Navbar
     5. Footer
 * balsamiq wireframes application to create the site design
 * Chrome extension 'responsive viewer' to aid in responsive design
+* Google distance matrix to calculate delivery time

 ## Data schema

 SQLite was used for storing data local storage and PostgreSQL for production.

 Models were created in django by defining the fields and behaviour of the data.
-These models would map to the above databases.
+These models would then map to the above databases.

 The following table gives the model used: